TEAP

 Building a Bright Future for Small Business and Nonprofits

-Funding for the TEAP is intended to help businesses and non-profits that show long-term viability and scalability.
+Funding for TEAP is intended to help businesses and non-profits that show long-term viability and scalability.
 Following a thorough evaluation process, program grantees will receive a grant investment award.
 The grant money is eligible to be used for operating expenses, meaning that it can only be used for things like reopening, paying wages, training, benefits, etc. Recipients will also be assigned to work with a Technical Advisor for 13 months.
 With assistance from program advisors and Subject Matter Experts, grantees will create and implement long-term plans to strengthen their business.

 Ir a la versión en español